7 Powerful Ways To Promote Equity in the Classroom

 The Every Student Succeeds Act of 2015 outlines three levels that can work to foster equity in education:

-- Institutional — What the district and school administration value, and the policies they put in place.
+- Institutional.
+What do the district and school administration value, and what policies do they put in place?

-- Personal — How teachers engage with the complicated emotional and cognitive processes needed to work towards equity.
+- Personal.
+How do teachers engage with the complicated emotional and cognitive processes needed to work toward equity?

-- Instructional — Any books, lesson plans, assignments or teaching strategies you use in the classroom.
+- Instructional.
+What books, lesson plans, assignments, and teaching strategies do you use in the classroom?

 1. Start with yourself

-It’s not just students bringing assumptions, experiences, biases and backgrounds into the classroom.
+It's not just learners bringing assumptions, experiences, biases, and backgrounds into the classroom.

 The first step to building equity in the classroom is to challenge your own beliefs.
 Of course you're not deliberately excluding students, but there's always work to be done that advances equity.